DiGrazia Vineyards, Brookfield

 Just off of the tasting room is a semi-enclosed deck that is tastefully appointed with lots of different plants as well as a waterfall.
 Once we went inside to do our tasting, Damian was far more interested in the “action” outside.
 So I opened the door for him and let him wander about.
 The proprietor was rather concerned that we just allowed our little kid to roam around, but I don’t really know why.

-(Now in 2012, as a parent of a typical kid as well as Damian, I fully understand her concern.)
+2012 Update: Now as a parent of a typical kid as well as Damian with his special needs, I fully understand her concern.

 There’s no road by the building and trust me, Damian doesn’t wander out of eyesight and earshot… ever.
 (Plus, I could see him out of the picture window the whole time.)
 He stared at the waterfall and counted gourds and pumpkins while Hoang and I got down to the business of tasting wine.

 We were offered a menu with 17(!) varieties on it and were told to choose six to taste.
 Being the wonderful husband I am, I made the selections with Hoang in mind, choosing ones I know she’d like and I wouldn’t. (“Awwww.”
 I know, I know.)
 We started with two whites – a Vidal Blanc and a Seyval Blanc.
 We’ve learned during this Wine Tour that Seyval grapes grow really well here in Connecticut, and the wine bore that out.
-It was excellent; crisp and dry.
-(Now in 2012, I can go the rest of my life without ever having Seyval again, thanks.)
+It was good; crisp and dry.

 I didn’t taste the last two, as they were all for Hoang; a dessert wine with pear overtones and a spiced wine with sugar pumpkin, honey, and other spices.
-She absolutely loved it, but I knew from just smelling the empty cup that it wasn’t for me.
+She absolutely loved it, but I knew from just smelling the empty cup that I wouldn’t.

 The shop here is very nice and as I said, cozy and very “country.”
 But it’s also very near some rather expensive real estate and perhaps because of that, their wines seem to be the highest priced we’ve seen thus far, running from $15.99 to $39.99 for a limited release port.
 We fed Damian some lunch and hopped back into the car with two down, two more to go on the day.